KeYProject/key-symposium-2024/talks/laurent.md

 author: "Jonathan Laurent"
 kind: "Regular Talk (20 min. + 10 min.)"
 track: "Common Track"
-title: "[Temporary Title] Few-Shot Programming: a new paradigm for programming with large language models"
+title: "Oracular Programming"
 length: 25
 slot: 18
 order: 74
 ---

-[Temporary abstract] Large-language models such as GPT4 have proved surprisingly good at solving a wide range of tasks from a handful of examples and at generating structured data such as programs or mathematical formulas.
-Yet, their lack of reliability puts a limit on their ability to solve large problems that require many steps of reasoning.
+Large Language Models have proved surprisingly effective at solving a wide range of tasks from just a handful of examples.
+However, their lack of reliability limits their capacity to tackle large problems that require many steps of reasoning.
+In response, researchers have proposed advanced pipelines that leverage domain-specific knowledge to chain smaller prompts, provide intermediate feedback and improve performance through search.
+However, the current complexity of writing, debugging, tuning and maintaining such pipelines has put a bound on their sophistication.

-Our work proposes a new programming paradigm called “few-shot programming”, where domain ex- perts write high-level problem-solving strategies in the form of nondeterministic programs whose choice-points are annotated with examples.
-This induces a search space that can be explored by querying large-language models for guidance.
-In addition, once enough examples are provided by humans for a strategy to bootstrap, this strategy can self-improve via an AlphaZero-like scheme, by solving a series of problems with search and extracting annotations from successful solutions.
+We propose a new paradigm for programming with LLMs called _oracular programming_.
+In this paradigm, domain experts are invited to define high-level problem-solving strategies as nondeterministic programs.
+Such programs are reified into infinite search trees for LLM oracles to navigate.
+A separate _demonstration language_ allows annotating choice points with examples, while keeping them grounded and synchronized as the associated program evolves.

-In this talk, we’ll introduce the “few-shot programming“ paradigm and demonstrate an early implementation prototype on an invariant-synthesis case study.
+In this talk, we motivate and explain the key concepts of oracular programming.
+We introduce Delphyne, a framework for oracular programming based on Python, and discuss the associated tooling.
+We demonstrate our prototype on a preliminary invariant-synthesis case study.
+We hope that our proposed framework can foster research on intersymbolic AI and facilitate creative combinations of LLMs with symbolic provers.